Lynx3000/Oscar-s-Adventure/README.md

 # Oscar-s-Adventure
+Epic text adventure (w/ pics!) featuring Oscar the cat!
-Vanilla javascript learning project.
+This is a vanilla javascript learning project.
-Basic text adventure engine using if/else statements.
+I´m trying out different engines, starting with if/else statements.